ccnokes/learn-data-science-python/README.md

-# This is where I'm learning python
+# This is where I'm learning data science with python

 ## Virtual env